Electron Microprobe Laboratory

 The microprobe lab is used primarily by faculty and students in the Department for analysis of natural and synthetic minerals and glasses.
 Active areas of faculty research in geology that make use of the microprobe include metamorphism and mountain-belt evolution in California, New Mexico and Antarctica, pressure-temperature mineral stability experiments and metamorphism in Maine and New Mexico, low-temperature fluid-rock interactions, and origin of igneous and metamorphic rocks in Oman and New Zealand.
 Our instrument is also used by researchers in the SMU Electrical Engineering (study of detector and super-conductor materials) and Anthropology (study of artifacts) Departments, and by geological researchers from other universities and industries in the southwest region.

 The microprobe laboratory is operated as a cost center within the Department.
-At present, on-campus and off-campus users are charged $25/hr for daytime (supervised) use.
+At present, on-campus and off-campus users are charged for daytime (supervised) use.
 SMU graduate students are exempt from these fees if they have no external sources of research support.
-Commercial (for-profit) users are charged $100/hr.
+Commercial (for-profit) users are charged different rates.
 Rates are adjusted occasionally to reflect increasing costs.

 Note: The Electron Microprobe Laboratory is not available at the present time.